 When it’s the right amount for you, it won’t weigh you down; it will move you deeper into recognizing your Divine Nature.
 It can help you find yourself in the Divine game of hide-and-seek.

-And finding that just right amount is all part of the fun.
+And finding that just right amount of pressure is all part of the fun.

 Now it’s your turn to contemplate Gate 38

 When you stand in the truth that the gifts of Gate 38 are available to you, whether you have it in your chart or not…

 What is your relationship with persevering, meaning, struggle, and discernment in your life?

 What have your experiences of “fighting” shown you about what matters to you?

 What are your life complaints showing you about what is worth fighting for and what isn’t?

 What is your “just right” amount of struggle?